nTh0rn/nth0rn.github.io/content/articles/raycaster1.0.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Eventually I figured out how to propertly calculate the wall distances.
 Around this time I wonder moved away from printing text line-by-line and started writing to the buffer directly.
 The biggest downside of this is that the size of the buffer is a ```const``` determined at runtime (meaning the resolution cannot be changed while running) and the screen is stored as one giant 1D array.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;That's right, the whole screen is just a giant array that just wraps around the screen border when it reaches the edge.
-That means if you want to print to the coordinate x:0 y:1 and the width if your screen is 50 characters, you need to print to the 51st characters to wrap down to the next line.
-This destroyed any chance of emulating the original form of glitching.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This destroyed any chance of emulating the original form of glitching.
 This means any glitching that occurs is going to push back any later text, causing awful skewing.
 I tried to implement the same form of unicode-corruption glitching anyways, as shown.

 #### Second form of glitching
 ![](/videos/raycaster1.0/glitch2.webp)